NHERI-SimCenter/SimCenterBootcamp2020/docs/_sources/source/assignment_C3.rst.txt

 .. note::

-   A CmakeLists.txt file has been provided.
+   A **CMakeLists.txt** file has been provided.
 Add your file to it when created.
 The **cmake** command will check your system for compilers and other development tool and create a **Makefile** in each source folder.
 The **make** will build the executable(s).
 For subsequent builds, you only have to call **cmake** again if you change anything in the CMakeFilesList.txt file.
 Placing the compile files into a *build* folder makes cleanup easier: simply delete the entire *build* folder when done.
 It can be regenerated easily using the procedure below.

    The build process again is: